ozgurgulerx/inference-journal/days/day-008-groq-dc-dimensioning/questions_for_groq.md

 6. What is the best practice for **artifact provenance** (hash inputs, determinism of compile outputs)?
 7. How should we think about **multi-tenancy**: compile-time partitioning vs runtime scheduling?
 8. What are the supported/unsupported **precision modes** and their performance implications?
+9. What is the recommended workflow for **profiling and schedule inspection** (e.g., GroqView or equivalent), and what artifacts/counters should we export for SRE dashboards?
+10. Does the compiler provide an **a priori latency estimator** per artifact/shape, and what is its error envelope?
+11. What import formats are officially supported (ONNX, MLIR, framework frontends), and what are the known fidelity/performance pitfalls of each?
+12. How are **custom ops** handled (plugins, lowering strategy, fallback behavior), and how does that affect determinism and artifact portability?

 ---